dividedmind/statistics-done-wrong/pseudoreplication.rst

 achieve significance, even though it gives you little additional information on the test subjects.
 Researchers must be careful not to artificially inflate their sample sizes when they retest samples.

+.. admonition:: What should you do?

+   Distinguish between replication and *technical* replication, where you simply make repeat measurements of a sample.
+Use statistical methods which account for the strong dependence between your measurements, such as hierarchical and random effects models.